maryjohnben/WeLoveMovies-Capstone/README.md

 To view the app in action please click **https://welovemovies-capstone-frontend.herokuapp.com/** **frontend is in the process of being linked with backend using Render.
 This link may not work as of now.

 To view deployed backend please click **https://welovemovies-backend-project.onrender.com**.
-This link only works for all paths described in the project.
+This link only works for paths described in the project.
 For example, to view a demo backend of all movies listed, use this link **https://welovemovies-backend-project.onrender.com/movies**

 ##### To run repo locally
 - **Fork** repo